JEscobar270180/SlidingforAnesthesia/README.md

 https://github.com/JEscobar270180/SlidingforAnesthesia/blob/main/P4.m

-4. Run the Simulink file, the controllers and BIS signals are now available for plotting.
+4. Run the Simulink file, the controllers and BIS signals are now available for plotting,

   ![image](https://github.com/user-attachments/assets/a04dcd88-078a-461a-8578-bbe9c60a3a1d)
   ![image](https://github.com/user-attachments/assets/26d810f7-31c3-47cc-a892-f0de0b312552)

-5. Run the graficasplot.m file, this file will generate the controllers and BIS signals plots, with this code you can modify the figure properties, like: color, line width, labels, etc.
+5. Run the graficasplot.m file, this file will generate the controllers and BIS signals Figures, with this code you can modify the figure properties, like: color, line width, labels, etc.

    https://github.com/JEscobar270180/SlidingforAnesthesia/blob/main/graficasplot.m